What does it mean to be a Reconciling Congregation?

 Are other congregations or ministries in the Rocky Mountain Conference also part of the Reconciling Congregations movement?

 Yes.
-We’re happy and proud to stand with congregations such as Arvada UMC, Mountain View Community Church, Christ Church UMC, Cameron Church, St. Paul UMC, First UMC Boulder, and others.
+We’re happy and proud to stand with congregations such as Arvada UMC, Mountain View Community Church, Christ Church UMC, Cameron Church, Belong Church, First UMC Boulder, and others.
 Also, the Western Jurisdiction (of which we are a part) recently voted to become a Reconciling Jurisdiction.

 Does this mean that St. Andrew is openly breaking church law?